 Various sources assert that some-perhaps substantial amounts-of the food assistance going to North Korea is routinely diverted for resale in private markets or other uses.
-40 Although there has been much public concern about diversion to the North Korean military, WFP officials and other experts have say they have seen little to no evidence that the military is systemically diverting U.N. food donations, and further, that the North Korean military has no need for WFP food, since it receives the first cut of North Korea's national harvest.
+Although there has been much public concern about diversion to the North Korean military, WFP officials and other experts have say they have seen little to no evidence that the military is systemically diverting U.N. food donations, and further, that the North Korean military has no need for WFP food, since it receives the first cut of North Korea's national harvest.
 Even if the military is not directly siphoning off food aid, however, such assistance is fungible; funds that otherwise would have been spent on food can be spent on other items, such as the military.

-40 See, for instance, Stephan Haggard and Marcus Noland, Hunger and Human Rights: The Politics of Famine in North Korea (Washington, DC: U.S. Committee for Human Rights in North Korea, 2005), in which the authors argue that up to half of the WFP's aid deliveries did not reach their intended recipients.
+&lt;sup>45 See, for instance, Stephan Haggard and Marcus Noland, Hunger and Human Rights: The Politics of Famine in North (continued...)

 The North Korean government's desire to maintain control over the country is inextricably linked to the food crisis and its chronic reliance on food aid.
 Residency in North Korea is tightly controlled and highly politicized, with the elite permitted to live in or around Pyongyang, where food shortages are less acute than in the country's more remote areas, where politically less desirable families live.
 For this reason, the United States generally has shipped its food aid to the northern provinces.
 Additionally, North Korea is believed to expend little of its foreign currency to import food, relying instead upon the international community.
 Moreover, since 2007, the government has taken many steps to reimpose state controls over farmers and markets.
-41
+46